Weber-GeoML/geometric-algebra-transformer/docs/overview.md

 # GATR Repository Overview

-A comprehensive guide to the Geometric Algebra Transformer codebase - estimated reading time: 8-10 minutes.
+A comprehensive guide to the Geometric Algebra Transformer codebase.

 ## Table of Contents
 1. [Architecture Overview](#architecture-overview)